 There have been many reports of hassles with the TSA when trying to carry on some fishing items, but this is one area where I’ve actually not had any trouble.
 I’ve carried circle hooks up to size 3/0, plugs (like Rapala countdowns) up to seven inches in length, and lead sinkers up to 4 ounces without so much as a second glance.
 There have been some accounts of the TSA confiscating braided fishing line, but others have taken it on board without problem.
 The only consistent thing seems to be inconsistency.
 You may want to print out a copy of the TSA’s stated regulations on fishing equipment and carry it with you.
 They state:

 “Fishing equipment should be placed in checked baggage.
 Some tackle is sharp and dangerous.
 Expensive reels or fragile tackle such as flies should be packed in your carry-on baggage.”

 I wouldn’t suggest putting any lures in your carry on that you couldn’t stand to lose, just in case they are confiscated.
 You are usually given the option of mailing things you can’t take on board back to your home, but you still can’t use it on your trip, so plan ahead.

 If you have a long rod that doesn’t break down, or simply don’t want to carry your rod on board, you can pack it in a hard rod case and check it in.
 There are cases with fittings for locks.
 Be sure you use a TSA approved lock though, otherwise they may cut it off if they decide to inspect your luggage.
-You can also use a piece of PVC pipe with a screw top.

 I’m certainly not here to promote any airlines, but I will point out that JetBlue offers to check your fishing rod and other angling equipment for free, as long as it is within their limits.
 From their website: